 “I work six days a week, from 11 a.m. to 6 p.m.,” he said in Spanish as he prepped and cut through pineapples and cucumbers.

-Like many undocumented workers who were unable to receive unemployment or other benefits due to the pandemic, these street vendors income took a hit and many turned to selling street food full time in order to make ends meet.
+Like many undocumented workers who were unable to receive unemployment or other benefits due to the pandemic, these street vendor’s income took a hit and many turned to sell street food full time in order to make ends meet.

-“Right now, it’s slow, and we make only half of what we usually make, so the pandemic has really affected me,” said Alex.
+“Right now, it’s slow, and we make only half of what we usually make, so the pandemic has really affected me,” Alex said.

 Alex, among many other undocumented workers in California who were shut out of the federal coronavirus relief bill and unable to receive the $1,200 check, wasn’t the only one who turned to street vending as a full-time job.

 One of the vendors, who declined to give his name, explained how he works seven days a week in order to make ends meet.
 On the weekends, he sells in Orange County and during the week he works in Los Angeles County.

 “We start at the bodega, preparing the fruit from 7 to 9:30 a.m.
 We clean the carts and load them with ice and all the fruit.
 We usually get to our location around 10:30 a.m. and I work from that time until 5:30 p.m.,” he said.

 Currently, the vendor lives in Los Angeles but grew up in Anaheim after he came to the United States when he was 16 years old.
 Since then, he has worked in places such as Walgreens, supermarkets and doing other community work.
 Some of the money that he makes street vending is sent to his family in Mexico.

 “The salary I receive is $60 a day from the person I work for,” he added.
 “In addition to the tips, I’ll make around $100 a day on the weekend.”